apg1997/NFHS_AbdominalObesity/README.md

    - Choose a directory where you want to create your project.
    - Click "Create Project".

-   RStudio will now clone the repository and set it up as a project.
-You'll have the project files and environment ready for use.
+RStudio will clone the repository and set it up as a project, ensuring you have all the necessary files and environment ready for use.

 ### Importing Data

-Once you have the project set up, you can import the necessary data.
-Make sure the data files are placed in a directory within the project's root directory.
+Once the project is set up, you'll need to import the essential data files.
+Ensure that the data files are placed in a directory within the project's root directory.
+Follow these steps:

-   1. Create a 'Data_raw' folder in the project directory.
+1. **Create a 'Data_raw' Folder**:

+   - In your project directory, create a new folder named 'Data_raw'.

+2. **Download Data Files**:

-   2. Download the Household Members Recode, Individual Recode and Mens Recode STATA files from the DHSProgram website.
-The .rar files downloaded would be IAPR7EDT, IAIR7EDT and IAMR7EDT respectively.
-Extract the rar files such that there are corresponding folders for each rar file. you should have the following file structure.
+   - Download the Household Members Recode, Individual Recode, and Men's Recode STATA files from the [DHSProgram website](https://dhsprogram.com/).
+The files to download are IAPR7EDT, IAIR7EDT, and IAMR7EDT, respectively.

+3. **Extract Data Files**:

+   - Extract the downloaded .rar files in such a way that each .rar file corresponds to a separate folder within the 'Data_raw' directory.

+Here's the expected file structure:

   ```
 NFHS_AbdominalObesity
 ├───Data_clean